Human development (economics): Human Development Index

 The Human Development Index (HDI) is the normalized measure of life expectancy, education and per capita income for countries worldwide.
 It is an improved standard means of measuring well-being, especially child welfare and thus human development.
 Although this index makes an effort to simplify human development, it is much more complex than any index or set of indicators.

 The 2007 report showed a small increase in world HDI in comparison with the previous year's report.
 This rise was fueled by a general improvement in the developing world, especially of the least developed countries group.
 This marked improvement at the bottom was offset with a decrease in HDI of high income countries.

 Human Poverty Index

 To reflect gaps in the Human Development Index, the United Nations came out with the Human Poverty Index (HPI) in 1997.
 The HPI measures the deficiencies in the three indexes of the human development index: long and healthy life, knowledge and a decent standard of living.
 The HPI is meant to provide a broader view of human development and is adapted to developed countries to reveal social exclusion.

 Social Progress Index

 The Social Progress Index is published by the non-profit Social Progress Imperative.
 It combines indicators related to social welfare, equality, personal freedom and sustainability.

-The Earth Summits, Agenda 21, Millennium Development Goals and Sustainable Development Goals

-In an attempt to promote human development, the United Nations supports decennial Earth Summits where the members to the UN bring together the best of humanity.
-In several rounds they discuss what are humanities biggest problems, quantify them and develop a plan of action on how to solve these problems.
-This plan of action is called Agenda 21an agenda to make sure humanity will still be around after the year 2100.
-Thousands of cities now have a local Agenda 21 and more and more companies and organisations also align their strategic plan with the strategic plan of Agenda21.
-With the approaching of the year 2000, UN Secretary General Kofi Annan was compelled to develop something that existed in the private sector: setting out a long term plan, a mid term plan and a short term planning.
-This endeavour supports on Agenda21 and was named the Millennium Development Goals (MDGs) which ran from 2000–2015.
-The United Nations made a commitment to accomplish these goals by 2015 and thus make an attempt to promote human development.

-As the experience of this exercise was perceived successful, a follow-up program was developed and named as the Sustainable Development Goals (SDGs).

-Rethinking Human Development

-In 2020, the International Science Council (ISC) and the Human Development Programme (UNDP) have started an initiative on Rethinking Human Development exploring the multiple dimensions and viewpoints regarding what Human Development means in today’s world.